4ms/metamodule-docs-website/docs/troubleshooting.md

 1. Download the latest firmware release and unzip the it.
 Look inside the metamodule-firmware folder.
 You should see a file called main.uimg.

 2. Connect a USB cable from a computer to the module.
 It must be a USB cable capable of transmitting data, not just a charging cable.
+     - If at any point in the process a window opens on your computer asking if you wish to allow the USB device to connect, click "Allow" or "OK".
+If you accidentally ignore this message or click Cancel or No, then try unplugging and replugging the cable to make the message pop up again.
+If that doesn't work, you may need to go into your computer's settings to allow it.
+As a last resort, restarting your computer might be the solution.

 3. Power cycle the module while holding down the rotary encoder.